 In the second half of the twentieth century, Jackson Pollock and fellow modernist painters revolutionized our idea of what a painting could be.
 On giant canvases, Pollock experimented with “random” drops and splatters of paint and other materials.

-In other words, he built a career on art and color expression that any kindergartener would know a thing or two about.
+In other words, he built a career on art and color expression that any preschooler would know a thing or two about.
 Pollock’s work offers wonderful inspiration for young artists exploring the wild and exciting world of form and color.
 The following activity offers academic benefits as well: practice with painting builds hand-eye and visual coordination skills (fine motor skills) that kids need in order to tackle the complex job of writing.

-What You Need:
+What You Do: